-I recently received a copy of Beginning Boy Scouts by Jeremy and Heather Reed.
-The subtitle is “An unofficial practical guide to Boy Scouting for parents and new leaders.”
+I recently received a copy of Beginning Scouts BSA by Jeremy and Heather Reed.
+The subtitle is “An unofficial practical guide to Scouts BSA for parents and new leaders.”
 And that describes the book perfectly.
-If you know somebody who is new to the Boy Scout program, then this would be a great resource to give them an overview of the program.
-Note that this book only covers the Boy Scout program, not Cub Scouts or Venturing.
+If you know somebody who is new to the Scouts BSA program, then this would be a great resource to give them an overview of the program.
+Note that this book only covers the Scouts BSA program, not Cub Scouts or Venturing.

 The book has 13 chapters.
 Here is an overview of the information in the book: